ikergarcia1996/Easy-Translate/README.md

 ## Translate a file

 Run `python translate.py -h` for more info.
+See [the examples folder](examples) for examples of how to run different models.

 #### Using a single CPU / GPU